AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/RAM/ValidateSlrPermission.md

 # ValidateSlrPermission

-Call ValidateSlrPermission to verify that the service linked role has been created.
+Call the ValidateSlrPermission to verify that the service linked role has been created.

-**Note:** When you use the collector to collect logs from different data sources, you must first grant permissions to create [Service-linked roles](~~172624~~).
+**Note:** Before you use the collector tool to collect logs from different data sources, you must be authorized to create service linked roles.
 You can call this operation to verify that it has been created.

 ## Debugging